Multiply Group Secures 55% Majority Stake In Media 247

-ABU DHABI, 6th September, 2023 (WAM) -- Multiply Group confirmed today the completion of its acquisition of a 55% majority stake in Media 247, a leading outdoor advertising firm in the UAE, for AED225 million.
+(MENAFN- Khaleej Times) Multiply Group confirmed on Wednesday the completion of its acquisition of a 55 per cent majority stake in Media 247, a leading outdoor advertising firm in the UAE, for Dh225 million.

 This strategic move follows Multiply Group's announcement in April 2023 regarding its intent to invest, subject to regulatory approvals, which has since been secured.

-The acquisition price has been adjusted as a result of the company's strong financial performance during the first half of 2023, where it overachieved its revenue and profitability targets by about 10% and 37%, respectively.
+The acquisition price has been adjusted as a result of the company's strong financial performance during the first half of 2023, where it overachieved its revenue and profitability targets by about 10 per cent and 37 per cent, respectively.

 Media 247, known for its extensive portfolio of over 45 exclusive outdoor premium hoardings, unipoles, and 3D structures across Dubai's most prominent locations, further solidifies Multiply Group's position in the media and advertising sector.